Supersedeas (Appeal) Bonds Explained

 A supersedeas bond, which is often referred to as an appeal bond, is a kind of surety bond that is required in certain court cases.
-When an individual or entity is appealing a judgment to a higher court, the bond ensures that the appellant will not evade financial responsibility for the initial court decision, if the appeal fails.
+When an individual or an entity is appealing a judgment to a higher court, the bond ensures that the appellant will not evade financial responsibility for the initial court decision, if the appeal fails.

 Surety bonds work like a contractual agreement between three parties.
 The principal is the entity that needs to post the bond, the appellant.
 The obligee in this case is the respective court.
 The surety is the bond provider that backs up the principal.